-Professor of Public Policy, Electrical Engineering and Management
+Professor of Public Policy, Electrical and Computer Engineering, Management, and Law

 Areas of Interest:Cybersecurity, Digital Media, Information Technology, Innovation, Intellectual Property